binhrobles/ghosts-services/README.md

 - For local dev, testing, and quick feedback
 - `yarn start` should raise localstack docker container and start the API in offline mode
-- `yarn provision` will PUT the API key needed for the translate API in the localstack SSM
-  - TODO: preserve this in state
 - Lambdas are available behind `localhost:4000/dev`

 ### Personal Stack